brimstone/brimstone.github.io/events/2017/04/dockercon17.md

 - announcing MirageSDK
 - SDK supports OCaml, next rust, later webassembly, never C
 - first DHCP client, next NTP client
-- demo the dhcp client is storing lease information in a git repo on disk for the privilaged container to parse and affect change on the kernel
+- demo the dhcp client is storing lease information in a git repo on disk for the privileged container to parse and affect change on the kernel

 LinuxKit BoaF